Dynamical low-noise microwave source for cold-atom experiments: Introduction

+\textit{Low intensity noise.} For tomographic measurements of the entangled states, the microwave should perform stable couplings between the employed spin levels.
+To resolve the expected patterns with single-particle resolution, the microwave must offer spin rotations with a relative intensity stabilization $\Delta I / I < 2/N \approx 0.02\%$ that is stable for a typical measurement time on the order of one hour.

-In our experiments, we create entangled many-particle states in Bose-Einstein condensates by spin-changing collisions~\citep{Lucke2011,Lucke2014,Kruse2016,Lange2018}.
-The microwave source serves four purposes: The initial preparation of all atoms in a specific hyperfine/Zeeman level, the dressing of Zeeman levels to activate spin-changing collisions, the manipulation of the states in an interferometric protocol, and the final rotation of the state for detection and state analysis.
-These tasks pose the following requirements on the design of the microwave source.
-For the preparation of the atoms, a sequence of microwave pulses with variable frequencies is desired.
-The high-fidelity manipulation of the atomic states demands a microwave with small phase fluctuations, as the phase serves as the reference for all atomic measurements~\cite{Chen2012a}.
-To suppress the influence of decoherence, the manipulation should consist of short pulses that are executed closely after each other.
-Moreover, short pulses bear the advantage of a low sensitivity to small microwave detunings due to an increasingly broad peak in Fourier space.
+\textit{Fast dynamical adjustments.} The spin preparation benefits from short microwave pulses that are executed closely after each other.
+Short pulses bear the advantage of a low sensitivity to small microwave detunings due to an increasingly broad peak in Fourier space.
 This is, however, not sufficient for an advantageous spectral distribution.
 Short pulses can lead to many side peaks in the Fourier spectrum if they are simple box pulses.
 This may lead to an unwanted population of neighboring levels.
 The entire width of the spectrum can be drastically reduced by applying tailored pulse shapes instead of rectangular pulses.
-Pulse shaping requires a microwave amplitude modulation on short time scales and the short pulse durations can only be realized by a source with sufficient microwave power.
+Pulse shaping requires a microwave amplitude modulation below the microsecond scale and the short pulse durations can only be realized by a source with sufficient microwave power.
 Furthermore, some interferometry and state tomography schemes are based on a fast and reproducible adjustment of the microwave's phase.
-The combined modulation of frequency, phase and intensity enables the application of composite pulses~\citep{Dunning2014}, which can be designed to suppress the sensitivity to various technical noise sources.
-Finally, we wish to apply an independent, steady microwave dressing field during the experimental sequence to achieve precise control of individual energy levels.
-In summary, our experiments require a microwave source with amplitude, frequency and phase modulation in the microsecond range, low phase fluctuations and an independent microwave dressing field.
+The combined modulation of frequency, phase and intensity enables the application of composite pulses~\cite{Dunning2014}, which can be designed to suppress the sensitivity to various technical noise sources.